jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 Process.alive?(pid)
 {% endhighlight %}

-If you have a name instead of a pid, you can use
+If you have a name instead of a pid, you can use `whereis` to lookup the pid before passing it to `alive?:`

 {% highlight elixir %}
 process_name |> Process.whereis |> Process.alive?